cBioPortal/cbioportal/docs/deployment/docker/using-keycloak.md

 # Authenticating and Authorizing Users using Keycloak in Docker

+**⚠️ This documentation for keycloak might be outdated, see related [ticket](https://github.com/cBioPortal/cbioportal/issues/10360) ⚠️**

 This guide describes a way to Dockerise Keycloak along with cBioPortal, for authentication.

 First, create an isolated network in which the Keycloak and MySQL servers can talk to one another.